klavenjones/open-forum-backend/README.md

 ### Install PostgreSQL

-_For your information: Version 14.3 was used when building this project, it is not required._
+_For your information: We reccomend using version 14.3 as this project was built with this version._

 An easy way to install various PostgreSQL version is to install [Postgres.app](https://postgresapp.com/).